Advertiser Disclosure

 • Certain other qualifying organizations

-You can name as many primary beneficiaries and contingent beneficiaries as you’d like.
-Contingent beneficiaries only receive proceeds if all named primary beneficiaries are deceased when the policy pays out or disclaim (refuse) the benefit.
+You can name as many primary and contingent beneficiaries as you want.
+Contingent beneficiaries only receive proceeds if all named primary beneficiaries are deceased when the policy pays out or disclaims (refuse) the benefit.

-Note that married policyholders may need to get spousal permission to name someone other than the spouse as the primary life insurance beneficiary.
+Note that married policyholders may need spousal permission to name someone other than the spouse as the primary life insurance beneficiary.

 Can You Convert a Term Life Insurance Policy to a Permanent Life Insurance Policy?